 Illegal wildlife trade (IWT) has become a major threat to the iconic wildlife species of Southern Africa, driven by high market values on the black market.
 IWT is now considered to be the world’s fourth largest internationally-organized crime, generating between USD $7 and $23 billion every year.
-The current global crisis has led to a complete halt in wildlife tourism in the Southern African region, leaving community conservation – a key element of wildlife crime mitigation – with little or no resources.
+Additionally, the COVID-19 pandemic led to a complete halt in wildlife tourism in Southern African, leaving community conservation – a key element of wildlife crime mitigation – with little or no resources.
 Wildlife crime undermines the economic prosperity of countries and communities in the region, deteriorating their natural capital, social stability and cohesion, and threatening sustainable economic development, including the erosion of benefits derived from legal nature-based enterprises like tourism.

 A lack of reliable data means there is only limited evidence of the impacts of IWT on national and regional economies in Southern Africa.
-Further evidence is needed not only on the loss in wildlife financial value (provisioning services) but also on the loss of its larger economic value (including cultural and regulating services) due to IWT.
-These data sets are necessary to better understand the social and economic implications of IWT and raise awareness among decision-makers to help them design more effective mitigation measures.
+Further evidence is needed not only on the loss in financial values associated with wildlife but also on the gains from protecting it.
+These data sets are useful to better understand the social and economic implications of IWT and raise awareness among decision-makers to help them design more effective mitigation measures.

-Conservation Strategy Fund (CSF) is working with the Namibian Nature Foundation to provide information on the current state of knowledge on the cost and benefits of IWT in Southern Africa, highlighting potential gaps and areas for further research.
-This project will also provide a first step in closing the knowledge gap by piloting an assessment of the costs and benefits of combating IWT in Namibia.
-In addition, this project will factor on the new challenges raised by the sudden drop in tourism and increasing poaching risks in the context of the global COVID-19 pandemic.
+Conservation Strategy Fund (CSF) partnered with the Namibian Nature Foundation to provide information on the current state of knowledge of IWT and the economics of IWT in Southern Africa.
+The project piloted a cost benefit analysis (CBA) tool to support the combatting of IWT in Namibia, while considering the new challenges raised by the sudden drop in tourism and increasing poaching risks in the context of the global COVID-19 pandemic.

-This work is part of the VukaNow project, financed by the United States Agency for International Development (USAID) and implemented by Chemonics International Inc.
+This work was part of the VukaNow project, financed by the United States Agency for International Development (USAID) and implemented by Chemonics International Inc.

 Photo Credit: Lauren Richards